MichaelFedora/tiny-home/README.md

 but maybe you don't need that for your particular situation.

 Storage/db types can be "local" or "custom".
-The "custom" type is for custom entries; like a firebase/mongo url & token, or a dropbox/icloud url & token.
+The "custom" type is for custom entries; like a firebase/mongo url & session, or a dropbox/icloud url & session.
 Tiny-home only stores minimal information about these, and only has the ability to natively provide tiny-storage and tiny-db services from the as specified in the `config.json`.